 - Have one pill of the probiotic before going to sleep.
 Click on the link to learn more if you are not familiar with this term.
 Some publications recommend eating yogurts or kefir that have live cultures but I found that the small pill of probiotic with at least 16 microorganisms (useful bacteria) does a better job.
-Store them carefully according to the package instructions so that you don’t kills the live, active cultures.
+Store them carefully according to the package instructions so that you don’t kill the live, active cultures.

 - Eat more food that includes fiber.
 It’s nothing new here – you can read it everywhere.
 Raw fruits and veggies in your diet will make a difference.
 Dietary fiber makes your stool bulky and easy to move.
 A diet lacking in fiber has the opposite effect.
 Processed foods usually have a lot of calories and sugar, but very little nutritional value — which is why your digestive system has difficulty getting rid of them.

-- Use special colon-cleansing substances ones in a while as a do-it-yourself treatment to re-establish natural bowel rhythm.
+- Use special colon-cleansing substances once in a while as a do-it-yourself treatment to re-establish natural bowel rhythm.
 The right cleansing can decrease the bowel mass from 42% to 17%.
 You will feel thinner, lighter, healthier, and more energized.
-Here a link to one of those substances (I am not promoting it – just sharing the link).
+Here is a link to one of those substances (I am not promoting it – just sharing the link).

 Exam Your Gut if You Are 45 or Older

 Now, here is something you should be aware of.
-In 2018 the American Cancer Society began recommending that all adults get a colonoscopy exam every 10 years starting from age 45 instead of 50 dues to uptick in colon cancer in the younger folks.
+In 2018 the American Cancer Society began recommending that all adults get a colonoscopy exam every 10 years starting from age 45 instead of 50 dues to an uptick in colon cancer in the younger folks.

 A colonoscopy is an outpatient procedure in which the inside of the large intestine (colon and rectum) is examined.
 A colonoscopy is commonly used to evaluate gastrointestinal symptoms, such as rectal and intestinal bleeding, or changes in bowel habits.